Guzhen, Guangdong: Lighting industry

-Dubbed China Lighting Capital by the China Light Industry Council and China Association of Lighting Industry.
-Guzhen is the largest production base of lighting fittings in China and one of the four largest lighting fitting distributing centers in the world.
+Dubbed the "Lighting Capital of China" by the China Light Industry Council and China Association of Lighting Industry, Guzhen is the largest production base of lighting fittings in China and one of the four largest lighting fitting distributing centers in the world.
 In 2001, lighting fittings produced in Guzhen made up 60% of the Chinese market with exports reaching $1 billion.
 The production of lighting fittings is the primary industry in Guzhen, accounting for nearly 88% of the town's industrial output.

 The development of the lighting fittings industry in Guzhen can be traced back to the late 1970s, however, the first significant developments took place from the mid-1980s to early 1990s.
 Due to the rapid economic development of China, Guzhen's lighting fittings industry has undergone unprecedented growth in the past two decades.

 Guzhen's growth at the turn of the millennium was unprecedented, boasting a 50% increase in lighting enterprises from 1999 to 2001, with exports increasing from $40 million to $250 million.
 In the year 2013, total exports for lighting items from Guzhen Town exceeded $1 billion, as per unofficial sources.

 While Guzhen now primarily produces non-branded OEM goods for international companies, it has spawned some domestic players in the industry, such as: Huayi, Opple lighting, Senqiu, and BECO Lights.